HarshCasper/Rotten-Scripts/Python/pdf_reorder/README.md

 This scrip can be used for reordering a pdf file which may have pages in wrong order.

-We used **pdfrw** library for this script
+We used **pdfrw** library for this script.

-A more efficient,faster alternative is [PyMuPDF](https://pypi.org/project/PyMuPDF/)
+A more efficient,faster alternative is [PyMuPDF](https://pypi.org/project/PyMuPDF/).
-The PyMuPDF library can have dependency issues with versions of visual C++ hence we used a more simpler library pdfrw
+The PyMuPDF library can have dependency issues with versions of visual C++ hence we used a more simpler library pdfrw.

  Download pdfrw using
 	```pip install pdfrw```